-In order to visually assess the allometric and non-allometric morphospaces, we performed principal component analyses (PCA) on three different shape datasets of mean species shapes, and visualised each morphospace with plots of the first two principal components (PCs).
-The first, termed here ‘full shape dataset’ is based on a conventional generalised Procrustes analysis, and includes the allometric component of shape. second, the ‘shape residual dataset’, includes the components of shape that remain once allometric shape is removed and it provides a ‘size-less’ or ‘allometry-free’ comparison of the mean species shapes.
+In order to visually assess distribution of species in the allometric and non-allometric morphospaces, we performed principal component analyses (PCA) on three different shape datasets of mean species shapes, and visualised the two first dimensions of each morphospace (PC1 and PC2).
+The first morphospace, termed here ‘full shape dataset’ is based on a conventional generalised Procrustes analysis (GPA), and includes the allometric component of shape.
+The second, the ‘residual dataset’, includes the components of shape that remain once allometric shape is removed and it provides a ‘size-less’ or ‘allometry-free’ comparison of the species shapes.
 The shape residuals were obtained from a phylogenetically-informed linear generalised least squares model using random permutations implemented by the RRPP package (Collyer & Adams, 2018; Collyer & Adams, 2019).
-When residuals were added to the consensus shape derived from the GPA, the shape variation could be compared visually to the full shape dataset. third, we repeated the PCA for the shape residual dataset after removing the four hopping mice (genus Notomys).
+When residuals were added to the consensus shape derived from the GPA, the shape variation could be compared visually to the full shape dataset.
+For the third, we repeated the PCA for the shape residual dataset after removing the four hopping mice (genus Notomys).
 We did this because we expected their bipedal posture to exaggerate some features of shape variation in the PCA and the resulting morphospace plots.

-To assess morphospace similarity between the full shape and shape residual datasets, we performed a Mantel test using the vegan function mantel on the distance matrices of all PC scores in each dataset.
-We also use simple correlation to assess the relationships between allometric shape variation and individual morphospace axes, because the full shape PC1 is highly correlated with allometric shape variation in this dataset .
-Therefore, we calculated the same correlation for the full shape PC2 and the shape residual PCs to confirm that these morphospace axes capture shape variation independent of allometry and to confirm that the allometry-free dataset lacks allometric information.
+Lastly, because the phylogenetic signal contained in centroid size has the potential to remove relevant size information.
+We therefore also computed a supplementary PCA of residuals and heat plots of shape chang in this PCA from a simple linear model.

 Assessment of allometric vs. allometry-free shape variation via heat maps

 In order to visualise and assess allometric shape variation in the full shape dataset, we created heatmaps showing the magnitude of landmark displacements using landvR functions (Guillerme & Weisbecker, 2019; Weisbecker et al., 2019).
-We compared three different visualizations of allometry.
+We compared three different visualisations of allometry.
 First, using fitted allometric shapes estimated by Procrustes linear models (also using random permutations as per RRPP) across the entire sample.
-However, variation characterised through ordination or allometric analysis provides summaries of parts of the variation, which do not always reflect actual specimens (Weisbecker et al., 2019)..
+However, variation characterised through ordination or allometric analysis provides summaries of parts of the variation, which do not always reflect actual specimens (Weisbecker et al., 2019).
 We therefore also visualised the mean configurations of the smallest native species (the delicate mouse, Pseudomys delicatulus) and the largest (the giant white-tailed rat, Uromys caudimaculatus), as determined by mean centroid size.
-Third, to illustrate the similarity in shape variation along PC1 to the two previous visualizations of allometric variation, we visualised the hypothetical shapes for PC1 minimum and maximum.
+Third, to assess the similarity in shape variation along PC1 to the two previous visualisations, we visualised the hypothetical shapes for PC1 minimum and maximum.
+Lastly, we present meshes from our samples to allow assessments of how well the quantitative patterns reflect biological realities.

 To compare the allometric shape change to the ‘isometry-free or ‘allometry-free’ shape variation, we produced heatmaps from the shape residual dataset visualizing the minimum and maximum hypothetical shapes for three different PC axes.
 First, we produced heatmaps for PC1 and PC2 to compare the allometry-free changes to the allometric cranial changes seen in the full shape dataset.
 We also visualised heatmaps for the shape residual PC2 without the four species of Notomys in order to assess the impact of their bipedal posture on the ordinated shape variation.
+Again, presented meshes of species of particular interest to allow comparison with the landmark variation presentations.

-modularity and integration in allometric and allometry-free datasets
+Allometry, modularity and integration